phord/felon/BUGS.md

 [     ] Filter-out  ("&!")

 # Todo:
+* re-read last line to update display if last line was partial (no LF) and new data appears
 * Use \n to move to next line instead of sending row positioning for every row
 * F3/Shift-F3 to search
 * Follow mode, as file grows, load more lines and scroll to them